 Watch the video to get the practical experience of creating a test case.

-As you can see, test case creation does not take much time.
-Nonetheless, it can serve a solid source of information on how a software should behave in different situations.
-For more information watch the webinar on best practices for test case management.
+As you can see, test case creation requires some skill and effort.
+However, it is a crucial part of test execution.
+To get more information, watch the webinar on best practices for test case management.

-Testing teams whose work is based on test case creation and management need a good tool to make the process easier.
+Test case creation and management requires the right tool to make the process easier.
 There is a considerable amount of products available on the market.
 The choice depends on the team and the functions required from a test case management system.
 The following characteristics should be considered:

 - tools for managing test cases should integrate with issue management tools to easily track and manage a project

-- produce plain test cases, preserving the ability to add more complexity if needed
+- produce simple test cases, preserving the ability to add more complexity if needed

 - offer easy creation of test runs/test suites and user-friendly interface